Blog: Index

 How old are they?

 Graffiti clearly is of all times.
-The writings or drawings can be as old as the site as itself, or as recent as the 19th century. …
+The writings or drawings can be as old as the site as itself, or as recent as the 19th century.
+The oldest ones among the WHS with Historical Graffiti are …

 Keep reading 10 comments